-Place the pork belly strips on cookie sheet covered with parchment paper.
+Place the pork belly strips on a cookie sheet covered with parchment paper.
 Season it with kosher salt, pepper, and paprika.
-Place in a single layer in a 400 degree preheated oven.
+Place a single layer in a 400-degree preheated oven.
 After 30 minutes on one side, flip.
 Drain the excess grease before sticking it back in the oven for another 20 - 30 minutes.
-Then, place under a broiler for another minute to make it nice and crisp on top.
+Then, place it under a broiler for another minute to make it nice and crisp on top.
 It should be crispy and brown before removing from the oven.
 When under the broiler, watch it because it could burn quickly.

-Different ways to eat pork belly are on brioche bread as a sandwich or slice it thin and eat it with your sides.
+Different ways to eat pork belly are on brioche bread as a sandwich or slicing it thin and eating it with your sides.
 If you have leftover pork belly, here's another idea: